p-bradley/bradley_p_typography/README.md

 <br>
 information on the association and certain aspects of fishing.
 From photos of fish to
 <br>
-photos of a working progress in the Thames River.
+photos of a working progress in the Thames River,
 <br>
-The user should easily be able to scroll down and read content and look at photos along
+the user is able to scroll down and read content and look at photos along
 <br>
 the main page.